JSMarsh813/Reference/javascript/constructors.md

 A constructor function ===> function that makes a new object that can optionally have a prototype, where you can store methods.

 A class in Javascript ===> function that returns a new object with a prototypical link to another object that contains methods.
 Under the hood it's basically a constructor function.

+### Which to use?

+In general most JavaScript devs will use Constructor Classes.

 ### Checking Understanding